 The documents printed in The Papers of Thomas Jefferson reproduce original spelling, punctuation, and capitalization.
 Annotation accounts for the location of each known text, describes significant additions and deletions, gives the relationship between documents for which more than one text survives, explains obscure terms and events, and briefly identifies correspondents.
 A full index is also included at the end of each volume, and a cumulative index is available on this site

-Jefferson Quotes & Family Letters is a growing, online companion to the volumes of The Papers of Thomas Jefferson: Retirement Series.
+Jefferson Quotes & Family Letters is an online companion to the volumes of The Papers of Thomas Jefferson: Retirement Series.
 The content presented as part of this collection includes full, searchable transcriptions of a rich body of correspondence to and between members of Jefferson’s immediate and extended family; Jefferson's various land patent records; documents on the founding and early years of the University of Virginia; material relating to Jefferson’s death; material relating to Jefferson's family and the American Civil War; and an extensive, searchable, and fully verified collection of quotes by and about Thomas Jefferson.